 The Corporate Risk Assurance Map sets out and details the triggers or events (those things that could cause the overall corporate risk to be realised), controls measures in place to reduce the likelihood or impact of risk realisation and Control Owner who is responsible for each control.
-Additional controls - that is controls being developed that are designed to strengthen the control environment to further reduce the likelihood and impact of risk realisation - are also detailed on the map along with a timeline for implementation of the additional control and Control Owner.
+Additional controls - that is controls being developed that are designed to strengthen the control environment to further reduce the likelihood and impact of risk realisation - are also detailed on the map along with a timeline for implementation of the additional control owner.

-The outcome of the periodic review will inform the Position Statement that is submitted to the Corporate Performance Review meeting and Audit Committee on a quarterly basis along with the Corporate Risk Register summary.
+The outcome of the periodic review will inform the Position Statement that is submitted to the Corporate Performance Review meeting QPR and the Audit Committee. on a quarterly basis along with the Corporate Risk Assurance Map Summary.

-In order to provide confidence to Members and Corporate Board alike as to the effectiveness of the control measures in place to manage corporate risks the Service operates a 'three lines of defence' assurance model.
+In order to provide confidence to Members and the CFO and Corporate Board alike as to the effectiveness of the control measures in place to manage corporate risks the Service operates a 'three lines of defence' assurance model.

-This mode is designed to encourage personal responsibility and requires Control Owners to periodically provide an assurance opinion as to the effectiveness of each control measure for which they are responsible.
+This model is designed to encourage personal responsibility and requires Control Owners to periodically provide an assurance opinion as to the effectiveness of each control measure for which they are responsible.
 Assurance provided by Control Owners is known as the first line of defence.

 The second line of defence seeks to provide a level of independent assurance, that is, that which is not provided by Control Owners.
-This may be given through various means such as near hits, Operational Intelligence, accident investigations and recommendations from other reviews or as part of a sampling exercise conducted by the Corporate Risk Manager.
+This may be given through various means such as the Organisational Assurance Team review near hits, organisational or operational Intelligence, accident investigations and recommendations from other reviews. or as part of a sampling exercise conducted by the lead officer for corporate risk (SPIRiT) Manager.
 Peer reviews (Operational Assessment) reviews to ensure legal compliance (Health and Safety Executive for example) and those undertaken by accredited bodies (Investors in People for example) may also provide assurance at this level.

 The Internal Audit and External Audit function provide the third line of defence assurance.
-This provides an overall assurance to Corporate Board and Fire Authority as to how effectively the Service manages its risks.
-The work programme to achieve this will be set in the External Audit work programme.
+This provides an overall assurance to CFO Corporate Board and Fire Authority as to how effectively the Service manages its risks.
 The Internal Audit function has in place a three year Internal Audit strategy and annual audit plan which provides sufficient coverage of the Service's risk environment.
+Peer reviews (Operational Assessment) reviews to ensure legal compliance (Health and Safety Executive for example) and those undertaken by accredited bodies (Investors in People for example) may also provide assurance at this level.

 All assurances given will be recorded on the Corporate Risk Assurance Map and will inform the Internal Audit strategy and Plan.

-As part of the review process, the Risk Owner will provide a confidence opinion upon the control measures in place to reduce the likelihood and impact of risk realisation.
-This opinion will be informed by the three lines of defence assurances provided as to the effectiveness of each individual control measure.
-Assurances and the confidence opinion are detailed on the Corporate Risk Assurance Map which is available electronically on a shared drive to all Risk and Control Owners.
+As part of the review process, the Risk Owner will provide an overall confidence opinion as to the strength of the control environment for each corporate risk for which they are responsible.
+This will be informed by the individual effectiveness opinion awarded to each control as part of the three lines of defence approach to assurance.
+Effectiveness and the confidence opinions are detailed on the Corporate Risk Assurance Map which is available electronically on a shared drive to all Risk and Control Owners.